List of Trailer Park Boys characters: J-Roc

 J-Roc (played by Jonathan Torrens), real name Jamie, is a white rapper who perpetuates black stereotypes in his speech and mannerisms.
 He honestly believes that he is black, and severely detests being called "Jamie".
 In the third-season episode: "Who's the Microphone Assassin?" he temporarily enters a deep identity crisis when Moncton rapper D.V.S.
 (Detroit Velvet Smooth) chastises him for imitating his rap, and questions his black identity.

 He speaks in caricatured Black Vernacular English and very frequently uses the phrase "You know what I'm saying?" (pronounced, "Knowm sayin'?")
 He also frequently uses "Motherfuckers" (pronounced, "Ma-fuckas") to refer to things and people in a good-natured way.
 J-Roc is a close friend of Ricky, Julian, and Bubbles, and is quite friendly and good-natured.

 In addition to his musical aspirations, J-Roc, along with his best friend and partner Tyrone (or "T", as he prefers to be called) lead a gang called the "Roc-Pile", which is responsible for some of the criminal activity in the park.

 J-Roc and the Roc-Pile often help Ricky and Julian with their money-making schemes, usually by acting as their fence or providing them with extra manpower unless it involves gunfights, at which point they refuse to partake.
 J-Roc also has several criminal contacts and often provides the lucrative opportunities that the Boys seek.
 He has also dabbled in the amateur pornography business, directing at least five straight-to-video titles, including "From Russia With The Love Bone", "The Bare Pimp Project", "Cheerie-Hoes", "Fire Hoes", and "Greasy Trailer Park Girls Gone Wild".

 During the sixth and seventh season, J-Roc and T father children with two different women and, unable to tell whose child is whose, they agree to raise them together as "co-daddies".
 As a result, J-Roc puts his rap career on hold to focus on being a parent, although he does continue his criminal activities.

-After the series was relaunched on Netflix with the eight season, J-Roc's and T's children were not seen again, and their current whereabouts remained unknown.
+After the series was relaunched on Netflix with the eighth season, J-Roc's and T's children were not seen again, and their current whereabouts remained unknown.
 However, beginning in the ninth season, J-Roc raises another illegitimate son of his, a mixed race boy who often acts disrespectful towards his father due to him being white.
 In the first episode of the eleventh season (around 14 minutes into the episode), it is revealed that J-Roc and his son have taken off to live somewhere else, and T is seen managing a cell phone business and is now successful.